2001-2016 Duramax SoCal Alternative Firing Order Camshaft #3388AF

-- The camshaft is an integral part of your engine breathing characteristics
+- The camshaft is an integral part of your engines breathing characteristics.

 - The camshaft lobe profiles need to be carefully matched to the rest of the engine components in order to achieve maximum performance for any given application.

-- When the intake valves are just past maximum life, adjust the exhaust
+3. When the intake valves are just past maximum lift, adjust the exhaust.

 Most orders are shipped 1-2 weekdays after an order is placed, depending on availability.